The Ultimate Guide to Nailing Your Logo Presentation for Clients

 • Clarify Expectations: If the client has vague feedback, clarify what they mean before moving forward.
 Ask exploratory questions like, “Could you elaborate on how you envision this colour working?”

-• Make Strategic Changes: Focus on addressing key areas without losing sight of the overall vision for the logo.
-Tweaking a client’s favourite element while maintaining the design's integrity can be a balancing act—nail that delicately!
+• Make Strategic Changes: Focus on addressing key areas without losing sight of the logo’s overall vision.
+Tweaking a client’s favourite element while maintaining the design’s integrity can be a balancing act—nail that delicately!

 • Communicate Changes: When you’ve made revisions, present them alongside the specific feedback.
 For example, “You mentioned the colour felt too dark, so I adjusted it to a lighter shade for a fresher look.”
 This shows you’ve actively listened.

 • Follow-up: After sending the revised versions back to the clients, don’t disappear.
-Set a follow-up meeting or a call to discuss the new designs, showing that you’re committed to refining their vision.
+Set a follow-up meeting or call to discuss the new designs, demonstrating your commitment to refining their vision.

 Securing Client Approval and Follow-up